Support Page Content

 - Italics (ONLY the Submitted by line should use italics for emphasis).

-- Once formatted, read your item line-by-line, editing for clarity, voice, style, grammar/spelling.
+- Proofread: Once formatted, read your item line-by-line, editing for clarity, voice, style, grammar/spelling.

-- Once your item is fully edited, cut/paste it into the correct section (News and Announcements, Events, Know Your Resources) and place items in the desired order among any previously edited items in that section.
+- Move your item to the appropriate section: Once your item is fully edited, cut/paste it into the correct section (News and Announcements, Events, Know Your Resources, etc.) and place in the desired order among any previously edited items in that section (see item order later in this guide).

 Proofing with Submitters

-- Remember: Update your tracking doc if a discussion with a submitter results in a change to the run dates.
+- Remember to update your tracking doc if a discussion with a submitter results in a change to the run dates.

 - IMPORTANT: Not all submitters will respond to your proofing email.
 It is entirely up to you at that point as to whether to run the item or drop it.